Data Security & Storage

 Student PIs should ensure that faculty advisers have access to any data collected as part of student research projects.
 All data should be fully deidentified or transferred to the faculty adviser's possession prior to student graduation (which is also when IRB approval expires).

-Either scan data into an electronic format or storage, or keep in a locked filing cabinet in a secure office.
+Either scan paper data into an electronic format or storage, or keep those papers in a locked filing cabinet in a secure office.
 Once data have been transferred to an electronic format, destroy original paper forms (e.g., by shredding), unless keeping original paper copies is required (e.g., by professional standards).

 Electronic Data

-• Limit access to the data to authorized and identified persons.
+First and foremost, limit access to your participant data to authorized and identified persons.
+This includes using password-protected files and devices.

-• Free versions of Dropbox, Google Docs, or other 3rd-party servers are not secure.
+Free versions of Dropbox, Google Docs, or other 3rd-party servers are not secure.
+In fact, free versions of anything online are typically not secure and/or are not private -- that is why they are free.
 Use Dropbox Business, Box, or another secure server that allows encryption.
+The university typically offers secure options to all its staff and faculty.

-• If using Qualtrics, monitor closely who has access to the data.
+If using Qualtrics to deploy and analyze online surveys, monitor closely who has access to the data.
 When downloading data from Qualtrics, follow the recommendations above.

 Terms to Know